aws-neuron/aws-neuron-sdk/release-notes/compiler/neuron-cc/neuron-cc.rst

 options and flags, these are needed to help provide guidance to the compiler to achieve best performance in specific cases.
 Please do not use in cases other than as shown in the specific tutorial as results may not be defined.
-These options should be considered experimental and will be removed over time.
+These options should be considered beta and will be removed over time.

 .. _other-notes-5: